pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/extract-subclass.md

-#|en| Above all, we need a constructor because <code>JobItem</code> does not have the constructor we need, one that would accept only the employee object and number of hours spent.
+#|en| Above all, we need a constructor because `JobItem` does not have the constructor we need, one that would accept only the employee object and number of hours spent.

 Select parameters of "public JobItem"